faisalbinali/TASK-JS-todo-DOM/README.md

 ### ⁉️ Questions you need to answer before you get started

-- What does the the `select` tag do?
+- What does the the `select` tag do? to create a drop-down list
 - What does `option` tag do?
-Where can it be found?
+Where can it be found? to give options in select
-- How is `engine.js` reading from `index.js`, `categoryItem.js`, and `taskItem.js`
+- How is `engine.js` reading from `index.js`, `categoryItem.js`, and `taskItem.js`it has renderCategories and renderTasks
-- What does components folder contains?
+- What does components folder contains?the way to add option tag
-- What does `engine.js` do?
+- What does `engine.js` do?it connects html to js like how we will insert our code to the html
-- Try all functions inside the `engine.js`
+- Try all functions inside the `engine.js` ok

 ## PART 1: Add a Task